General national economic measures

-- 10% of private copy income will go to artists, songwriters and freelance workers, estimated to be worth €13m (not for music publishers or record companies.
+- 10% of private copy income going to artists, songwriters and freelance workers, estimated to be worth €13m (not for music publishers or record companies).

 - €130m fund for live sector (excludes producers, publishers, promoters, touring agents, artists, musicians).

-- Cultural workers and non-profit organisations can access unemployment benefits.
+- Cultural workers and non-profit organisations access to unemployment benefits.

-- Certain operators like museums, theatres, concert venues and other cultural organisations can suspend social security and welfare payments, plus taxes and VAT.
+- Certain operators like museums, theatres, concert venues and other cultural organisations could suspend social security and welfare payments, plus taxes and VAT.

-- Tickets already sold for cinema, museums, theatres etc can be exchanged for vouchers valid for 1 year.
+- Tickets already sold for cinema, museums, theatres etc could be exchanged for vouchers valid for 1 year.